arnaud4d/documentation/docs/API/WebFormClass.md

 ### WebForm Objects

-`WebForm` objects are instantiated with the [WEB Form](#web-form) command.
-They provide the following properties and functions:
+`WebForm` objects are instantiated wih the [WEB Form](#web-form) command.
+These objects are then usually used to handle the behavior of webforms and their components.

 ### Summary
 ||